saranderson13/saranderson13.github.io/_posts/2020-07-25-problem_solving_for_simple_problems.markdown

 ```

-#### Step Three: Get a Working Method
+### Step Three: Get a Working Method
 Just get something that works.
-If you're in a technical interview scenario, it's good to verbally communicate that you know there will be ways to optimize, but that you first want to just be able to generate a working method.Try to make a note of those places that you think could be optimized, but where actual optimization requires a bit more pondering.
-It is good to do this verbally too.
+If you're in a technical interview scenario, it's good to verbally communicate that you know there will be ways to optimize, but that you first want to just be able to generate a working method.
+Try to make a note of those places that you think could be optimized, but where actual optimization requires a bit more pondering.
+It's good to do this verbally too.
 In places where it is easy to optimize, just do it.
 Definitely don't just write out a long solution so you can optimize later.
 That will slow you down and make you look like you can't write succinctly when there are obvious ways to do it.
 Don't write out a three layer if/else statement when you can just test all three of your conditionals in the first if.
 But if you have an if statement and you aren't sure yet whether you'll need more than one action based on the conditional, I suggest going long hand.
 It gives you more wiggle room.
 You might even find that what you initially write out in a few steps can in fact be reduced to something that could be put in a ternary.

 ```
 def prime? num